 For most students, the PCAT should be taken after the first year in college.
 Before taking the exam, the student should complete Intro. to Biological Science I and II (with Labs), Fundamentals of Chemistry I and II (with Labs), and Calculus I. The student does not need to complete Organic before taking the exam, but should at least be enrolled in Organic I.

-Bear in mind that PCAT scores more than three years old (taken prior to January 2016) will not be considered when making admissions decisions.
+Bear in mind that PCAT scores more than three years old (older than 1/07/2016) will not be considered when making admissions decisions.

 How does the UH College of Pharmacy interpret the PCAT scores?

 Is my PCAT score competitive?
 Should I retake the exam?

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
-PCAT scores more than three years old (taken prior to January 2016) will not be considered when making admissions decisions.
+PCAT scores more than three years old (older than 1/07/2016) will not be considered when making admissions decisions.

 The college recommends competitive applicants have PCAT scores greater than a 75th percentile composite score.
 Each of the six components of the PCAT are also reviewed.

 It is recommended that students score in the 75th percentile or above range in each of these four areas of the PCAT: Biological Processes, Chemical Processes, Quantitative Reasoning, and Critical Reading.
 The Writing section is also reviewed.
 The average composite PCAT score for the 2017 entering Pharm.D. class was 81%.

 For the 2019 application cycle, The February 2019 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 Although the PCAT is a standardized exam, scores are viewed as an indicator of retention and are not used solely as a final parameter for acceptance or non-acceptance.